ktaranov/sqlserver-kit/SQL Server Version.md

  - [Sqlservr.exe versions](http://www.mskbfiles.com/sqlservr.exe.php)
  - [SQL Server Patching Shortcut](http://www.sqlservercentral.com/articles/SQL+Server+patching/138693/)

-**All SQL Server service packs are cumulative, meaning that each new service pack contains all the fixes that are included with previous service packs and any new fixes.**
+**All SQL Server service packs and Cumulative Updates are cumulative, meaning that each new service pack and cumulative update contains all the fixes that are included with previous service packs and any new fixes.**

 ## Frequently used terms and acronyms <a id="frequently-used-terms-and-acronyms"></a>